NOAH Compendium

 Uses

-Animec Injection is indicated for the treatment of infections with the following parasites in beef and non-lactating dairy cattle or pigs:
+Animec Injection is indicated for the treatment of infections with the following parasites in beef and non-lactating dairy cattle, pigs and sheep:

 Cattle